-6 Transformer energisation Energise transformers up to Delivery Point Energise the transformer using the same procedure or process as would be used for a system restart.
+5 Frequency Control (Black Start Service, Restoration Support Service only if applicable) Control SRAS frequency.
+Change SRAS output frequency by 0.5 Hz above and below 50 Hz and hold each change for 5 minutes (measured at generator terminals or other agreed point).
+Can be done concurrently with item 3.
+Provide output frequency trend for the duration of the SRAS test.
+6 Transformer energisation Energise connection point transformer Energise the transformer using the same procedure or process as would be used for a system restart.
 Provide RMS voltage and current traces for the duration of the test, and high-speed voltage and current waveform data for transient events such as transformer energisation (from pre-disturbance to return to steady-state).
-7 Energise De- energised Busbar Close onto a de-energised busbar.
+6 7 Energise De- energised Busbar Close onto a de-energised busbar.
 SRAS to close onto a de-energised busbar (or other de-energised electrical equipment agreed by AEMO).
 Provide RMS voltage and current traces for the duration of the test, and high-speed voltage and current waveform data for transient events such as busbar energisation (from pre-disturbance to return to steady-state).
-8 Output Capability (Black Start Service, Restoration Support Service only if applicable) SRAS to supply specified capability.
+Provide voltage trend of for the busbar for the duration of the SRAS test.
+8 7 Output Capability (Black Start Service, Restoration Support Service only if applicable) SRAS to supply specified capability.
 Synchronise to the network and demonstrate capability to ramp to the specified capability within the specified timeframe.
 Provide RMS output trends for the duration of the test, and high-speed voltage and current waveform data for transient events such as the moment of resynchronisation (from pre-disturbance to return to steady-state).
+Provide SRAS output trend for the duration of the SRAS test.

-9 Timeframes Provide SRAS in specified timeframe Timeframes demonstrate ability to provide SRAS in accordance with timeframes in SRAS Agreement or offer Record relevant times over the duration of the SRAS Test.
-Generally: Start of the test (item 2 start) Time at stable operation, energised and at synchronous speed/available (item 2 end), and ready to energise a de-energised busbar.
-Time commenced loading for capability test (item 8 start).
+98 Timeframes Provide SRAS in specified timeframe Timeframes demonstrate ability to provide SRAS in accordance with timeframes in the SRAS Aagreement or offer Record relevant the times at the following milestones over the duration of the SRAS test.
+Generally: Start of the SRAS-test. (item 2 start) Time at stable operation energised and at synchronous speed/available (item 2 end), and (item 2 end) energise a de-energised busbar.
+Time of commencement of the zero export load ability (start item 3).
+Times of completion of the zero export load ability (end item 3).
+Time of connection to isolated busbar (item 6).
+Time commenced loading for capability test (item 87 start).
 Only where applicable for a restoration support service.
-Time at contracted capability (item 8 end).
-10 Maintenance - diesel generator (if part of SRAS Equipment) Start up and operate for minimum period Periodic operation of diesel generator independent of full SRAS Test (monthly unless otherwise agreed), with evidence to be provided with Test Report.
-Most recent maintenance records and maintenance plan for this item of plant

-11 Maintenance - energy storage equipment used to start a diesel auxiliary generator, support SRAS auxiliaries, controls, or other systems (e.g. batteries/UPS, accumulators) Energy storage equipment maintains charge when isolated from charging mechanism Periodic testing of energy storage capability to support SRAS auxiliary plant (including to start a diesel auxiliary generator), controls or other systems.
+Time at contracted capability (item 87 end).
+109 MaintenanceRegular diesel generator (if part of SRAS Equipment) Start up and operate for minimum period Periodic operation of diesel generator independent of full SRAS Test (monthly unless otherwise agreed), with evidence to be provided with Test Report.
+Most recent maintenance records and maintenance plan for this item of plantMaintenance records or time-stamped data trends 11 Maintenance - energy storage systems used in SRAS (e.g. batteries/UPS, accumulators) Energy storage system maintains charge when isolated from charging mechanism Periodic testing of energy storage capability.
 Hold-up tests or similar recognised capability test Most recent maintenance records and maintenance plan for this item of plant 12 Maintenance - TTHL trip function Ensure unit TTHL at correct settings Simulation tests to prove operation at settings Most recent maintenance records and maintenance plan for this item of plant